MSRasekar/DSAProblems/README.md

-# DSA Problem Updated
+# DSA Problem Updates
 1. Simple Array
-2.
+2. Reverse an array
+3. Min and Max element in array
+4.